lyra/webview-payment-ios-integration-sample/README.md

 ## Summary

-Based on [PayZen](https://payzen.io), the aim of this repository is to explain how mobile payment by [Lyra Network](https://www.lyra-network.com/) webview can be done easily.
+The aim of this repository is to explain how webview mobile payment integration can be done easily.

 In this repo, Credit Card scanning by mobile camera is demonstrated too.

-**Please, notice that the library used for this additional feature is not developped by Lyra Network.
-Lyra Network does not guarantee and is not responsible for the quality of this external library.**
+**Please, notice that the library used for this additional feature is not developped by our company.
+We do do not guarantee and are not responsible for the quality of this external library.**
 **Moreover, be aware that the use of this librairy is not PCI-DSS compliant.**

 ## Table of contents